-Kendra Field is assistant professor of history and director of the Center for the Study of Race and Democracy at Tufts University.
+Kendra Taira Field is Associate Professor of History and Director of the Center for the Study of Race and Democracy at Tufts University.
 Field is the author of Growing Up with the Country: Family, Race, and Nation after the Civil War (Yale University Press, January 2018).
 The book traces her ancestors’ migratory lives between the Civil War and the Great Migration.
 Field also served as Assistant Editor to David Levering Lewis' W.E.B.
 Du Bois: A Biography (Henry Holt, 2009).
+Her current book project is about the African American genealogical quest from the Middle Passage through the present.
+In this vein, Field is co-convening a 2019-2020 Mellon Sawyer Seminar on the politics of kinship, “Defamiliarizing the Family: Genealogy and Kinship as Critical Method."

 Field has been awarded fellowships from the Ford Foundation, the Andrew W. Mellon Foundation, the Huntington Library, and Harvard University's Charles Warren Center in American History.
 Field's recent articles have appeared in the Journal of American History, the Western Historical Quarterly, and Transition.
 She is the recipient of the Western Writers of America's, 2017 Spur Award for Best Western Short Nonfiction, the 2016 Boahen-Wilks Prize, and the OAH's Huggins-Quarles Award.
 Field has advised and appeared in historical documentaries including Henry Louis Gates, Jr.'s “The African Americans: Many Rivers to Cross" (2013) and "Roots: A History Revealed" (2016).